in28minutes/in28minutes.github.io/_posts/2017-01-17-spring-boot-basic-rest-service.md

 ## Introduction to REST Services

-- We will create a REST Service for retrieving all questions for a survey
+- We will use Spring Boot to create a REST Service for retrieving all questions for a survey
  - We will use a component called SurveyService to retrieve the data
  - We will map a URL using @GetMapping("/surveys/{surveyId}/questions")
  - We will use @PathVariable String surveyId
 - By default, the service will be exposed at http://localhost:8080/surveys/Survey1/questions/

 ## Background
-- What is REST?
-- Architectural style for the web.
-REST specifies a set of constraints.
+- REST is the Architectural style for the web.
+REST specifies a set of constraints which compliant services should satisfy.
    - Client - Server : Server (service provider) should be different from a client (service consumer).
      - Enables loose coupling and independent evolution of server and client as new technologies emerge.
    - Each service should be stateless.